 That’s pretty clear.
 Both Paul and Peter identify the word of God as the gospel, not the Bible.
 Remember, the Bible didn’t exist yet.
-And I think that is what James means here.
+And that is what James means here.
 He’s not making a sweeping reference to the Bible and our obedience to all of its imperatives.
 He’s referencing the gospel.
-We see this in the context one verse earlier when he said,
+We see this in the immediate context one verse earlier when he said,

 “Therefore put away all filthiness and rampant wickedness and receive with meekness the implanted word, which is able to save your souls.”
 (James 1:21 emphasis mine)

 This begs the question, what is the “implanted word” James is referring to?
 Is it the Bible?
 Has the Bible been implanted in my soul, resulting in my salvation?
 Has the Bible saved my soul?
 Don’t get me wrong.
-I love the Bible but that’s not what James’ means.
+I’m not anti-Bible but that’s not what James’ means.
 He’s talking about the gospel in the same way Paul and Peter did in the passages I cited above.
 In verse 18 James said,

 “Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.”
 (James 1:18 emphasis mine)